delmic/odemis/doc/develop/backend-api.rst

     .. py:staticmethod:: scan()

-        *(optional)* Return a list of hw components that are available for being controlled by the driver.
-Each element in the list is a tuple with a user-friendly name (str) and a dict containing the arguments to be passed to __init__() for actually using this specific component (in addition to name, role and children).
+        *(optional)* Return a list of arguments that correspond to each available hardware (that could be controlled by this driver).
+        Each element in the list is a tuple with a user-friendly name (str) and a dict containing the arguments to be passed to __init__() for actually using this specific component (in addition to name, and role).

-    ..
-TODO have an RO enumerated VA status, which indicate the state of the component in some standard way, with values from a constant type: RUNNING, IDLE, ERROR, OFF.
-Maybe it could even be a way to turn off the component or set it to powersave mode.

-    ..
-TODO: we actually need a way to be able to initialise a component later than at initialisation.
-Either __init__ raises an Error, and there is a special function to know the status of a component, or __init__ always succeeds, but if the component is OFF, then it will actually automatically be initialised later and be switched RUNNING then.

 Microscope
 ==========